Vicken-Ghoubiguian/openWeather/README.md

 This project consists to develop an NPM module written in JavaScript to get, treat and return weather datas from OpenWeatherMap.

+This NPM module is composed of 5 functions in total.
+They are presented right here:

+* a function that returns all meteorological data for all cities with the country code of their respective countries.
+More specifically, this function will take as parameter an associative array, each element of which represents the identification of a city with the name of the latter as key and the code of the country where it is located as value.
+This function will then return a simple table containing the meteorological data for each city requested.
+The returned data will be structured into objects for each of the requested cities.
+Using the OpenWeather web service API, this function will also take your personal OpenWeather API key as a parameter.

+* a function for converting the date and time for sunrise and sunset in various types of internationally recognized and used formats (timestamp - number of seconds elapsed since January 1, 1970 at midnight, DMY - day month year, MDY - month day year and YMD - year month day).
+This function will therefore take as parameters the date and time in the form of a timestamp, the timezone corresponding to the city in the given country in the form of the number of seconds separating it from UTC (for coordinated universal time - the international reference of time elapsed) and the desired format for the time and date (timestamp for timestamp, DMYHMS for DMY, MDYHMS for MDY and YMDHMS for YMD).
+This function will then return a character string corresponding to the date and time in the desired format.

+* a function of converting the atmospheric pressure between the different units of measurement that exist internationally (HectoPascal - hPa, Pascal - Pa, Bar - bar, Atmosphere - atm, Torr - torr and Pounds per square inch - psi) and taking into account cases where the requested pressure unit is the same as the current one or where the requested pressure unit simply does not exist.

+* a function of converting temperatures between the different units of measurement that exist internationally (Celsius - ° C, Fahrenheit - ° F and Kelvin - K) and taking into account the cases where the requested temperature unit is the same as the current one or even where the requested temperature unit simply does not exist.

+* a function internal to the module and making it possible to define the level of risk represented by the value of ultraviolet radiation passed as a parameter between all those defined internationally.
+This function will then return a string of characters corresponding to the level of ultraviolet risk represented.

 <a name="how_to_use_it"></a>
 ## How to use it ?